userbradley/documentation.breadnet.co.uk/docs/kubernetes/k3s/k3s-private-registry-using-google-artifact-registry.md

 !!! note "Pay special attention to the password"
     Ensure that you encapsulate the _password_ with `'` or you will get an error

+!!! note "ensure that the username be set as "_json_key" string and not the "Key" value provided by gcp

 ```yaml
 # registries.yaml
 mirrors: